unfoldingWord-dev/Resource-Container/docs/container_types.rst

 Bundle (bundle)
 ---------------

-A bundle is simply a flat directory (no sub-folders) with a single file for each project.
+A bundle is simply a flat directory (no sub-folders) with a single file for each project. e.g. there is no :ref:`structure-content`.
 This type is particularly suited for `USFM <http://ubsicap.github.io/usfm/>`_ when providing "USFM Bundles".

-A project block in the :ref:`manifest`:
+When defining a project in the :ref:`manifest` be sure the path is pointing to a file and not a directory.

 .. code-block:: yaml